Pork in Red Wine Sauce

-Juicy meat with fragrant red wine sauce.
-I recently made pears in red wine.
-I liked the resulting sauce so much that I decided to cook meat in a similar sauce.
-True, there was a sweet sauce, but salty here.
-But if desired, you can add 1 tsp of sugar.
-After all, meat and sweet sauce are classics.
+Juicy meat in a fragrant red wine sauce.
+I recently made pears poached in red wine, and I loved the sauce so much that I decided to cook meat in something similar.
+That version was sweet, and this one is savory — but you can add a teaspoon of sugar if you like, since meat with a sweet sauce is a classic pairing.

 MariaAuthor avatar